-McKim, a Democrat, was the representative for Maryland's 4th congressional district from 1837 to 1839.
+McKim was the representative for Maryland’s 4th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Jan 1823 to Jan 1839, McKim missed 93 of 1,030 roll call votes, which is 9.0%.
 This is better than the median of 23.4% among the lifetime records of representatives serving in Jan 1839.
 The chart below reports missed votes over time.